mechevarria/patternfly-seed/README.md

 which defaults to the development task `grunt dev`

-This task will [eslint](http://eslint.org/) your Javascript and also serve a local site on `localhost:9000`
+This task will [eslint](http://eslint.org/) your Javascript and also serve a local site on `localhost:9000`.
+In addition it will watch and live reload changes to your application

 You can edit the server options in `Gruntfile.js` under the **connect** task configuration